Aramark, the Philadelphia-based dining vendor for ESU and other colleges and universities nationwide, has come under fire in recent headlines.

-“As an extremely diverse school having students from all different backgrounds, races, and places,” said freshman Emily Jimenez.
-“We cannot accept a vendor participating in stereotypes that blatant.”
+“As an extremely diverse school having students from all different backgrounds, races and places, we cannot accept a vendor participating in stereotypes that blatant,” said freshman Emily Jimenez.

-Although the controversy hasn’t spread to ESU with the high-profile in evidence at NYU and Barnard, it comes at a sensitive time.
+The controversy hasn’t spread to ESU, but it comes at a sensitive time.

 Dr. Doreen Tobin, vice president for Student Affairs, stated that the university is at the end of its 10-year contract with Aramark.
 The partnership included a seven-year contract followed by three one-year contracts.